HakubJozak/mana/README.markdown

 ### Bugs
  - removing user causes error
  - append card on dropbox does not work
+ - when browsing library and uncover some card, it is uncovered remotely too

 ### Essential - Alfa
  - make opponents libraries and graveyard browsable